CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 ### Social Skills
 These skills have a dominant social aspect and are strongly related to a character's *social attributes*.

+#### Animal Handling (Emp)
+Gaining an animal's trust, directing and commanding it, as well as training it to obey commands.

+#### Commanding (Will)
+Speaking commands others will respect and follow to the letter.

+#### Deception (Ora)
+Telling lies, acting in a way so as to deceive another character into believing something untruthful.

 #### Intimidation (Will)
 Intimidating another character into doing something.